Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Canal d’Amour, Corfu.

-The island has two international airports at Heraklion and Chania and there are also two important seaports, one in Heraklion and one in Chania.
+Crete is in the Mediterranean and lies south of the Cyclades group of Greek islands.
+The island has two international airports at Heraklion and Chania and two remarkable seaports, one in Heraklion and one in Chania.

 Corfu lies in the Ionian Sea and is one of the most important islands in the region.
+Its international airport is located less than five kilometers from Corfu Old Town.

 Crete or Corfu?
-How Long to Stay
+How Long to Stay?

 View of Mirabello Bay and Pseira Island, Sitia